-The preparation of financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board the use of certain critical accounting estimates and requires management to exercise judgment in the process of applying the Trust's accounting policies.
-The key areas of estimation include the fair value of the ownership interest in receivables on acquisition, determining the effective interest rate on the ownership interest in receivables and the estimation of credit losses on the ownership interest in receivables.
+The preparation of financial statements in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB") requires the use of certain critical accounting estimates and management to exercise judgment in the process of applying the Trust's accounting policies.
+The key areas of estimation include the fair value of the ownership interest in receivables on acquisition and determining the effective interest rate on the ownership interest in receivables.